DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 The standard way to program in a low code platform is rather clicking instead of coding.
 That is fine for dev/ test environments.
 But think of production as environment.
 There clicking together is no option.
 You rather want to transfer what you clicked together as it is to production.
 That requires a programmatic way to export something from your dev/ test environment and import it to production.

 The vehicle is a solution which can transport any artefact from power platform.
 You can click it together in the portal or by exporting it.
+Exporting a solution gives you a zip file.
+The reverse operation reinstates the objects you exported in the designated environment.
+We will use that mechanism to quickly provision your environment with th fully implemented data model and the partially implemented application.

 # 3. Application Scenario